meaghant/final_project/README.md

 Although early childhood education plays a tremendously important role in shaping a child's academic and social development, there are a number of factors outside the classroom that have a major influence on children's academic and behavioral development.
 I was most interested in these non-school factors.
 I examined three non-school factors: number of books in the home, maternal education level, and family income level, and compared their effects on two outcome variables: literacy and social development.

-### Data Source
+### Background

 I drew data from the Massachusetts Early Care and Education and School Readiness Study, available at https://doi.org/10.3886/ICPSR33968.v1.
 This study, conducted from 2001 to 2008 by a team of Wellesley reseachers, assesses the specific factors inside and outside of preschool classrooms that promote school readiness.
+This New York Times article offers an eloquent and cohesive description of the socioeconomic gaps that persist outside of and influence early childhood education: https://opinionator.blogs.nytimes.com/2013/04/27/no-rich-child-left-behind/?_r=0.

 ### Hypotheses and Variables